pdsoftplan/bootstrap/src/tabs/docs/readme.md

  * `active` <i class="glyphicon glyphicon-eye-open"></i>
  	_(Defaults: false)_ :
  	Whether tab is currently selected.

  * `disable` <i class="glyphicon glyphicon-eye-open"></i>
     _(Defaults: false)_ :
     Whether tab is clickable and can be activated.
     Note that this was previously the `disabled` attribute, which is now deprecated.

+ * `id`
+ 	_(Defaults: null)_ :
+ 	An optional attribute to identify the tab and optimize accessibility

  * `select()`
  	_(Defaults: null)_ :